Home

 Industry Commitment

-If your industry consists of businesses that only cater for your industry then they are likely to be more committed to your industry and remain in the industry even if results are poor, increasing the risk of competitor rivalry.
+If your industry consists of businesses that only compete in your industry then they are likely to be more committed to your industry and will remain in the industry even if results are poor, increasing the risk of competitor rivalry.

 However, if your industry includes divisions of major global conglomerates then they maybe less willing to incur consecutive years of losses, which reduces the risk of competitor rivalry.